thm2kor/Udacity-CarND-Traffic-Sign-Classifier/README.md

 ### Model Training
 #### Initialization of Weights
 The standard (recommended) method of truncated normal distribution is used for initializing the weights.
-In this method, the weights will be distributed around 0 and any values farther than twice the standard deviation (-0.2 and 0.2) will be truncated.
+In this method, the weights will be distributed around 0 .
+Any values farther than twice the standard deviation (-0.2 and 0.2) will be truncated.
 ```python
 mu = 0
 sigma = 0.1